FICTION POTLUCK

 Accepted file types: .doc, .docx, .odt

 Live, unlocked Google Docs or Microsoft Word links are accepted via email (submissions [at] writersworkout.net).
-Set your document permissions to "anyone with the link can [comment or edit]" so we can collect it.
+We must be able to download your file.
 We will not request access and we are not responsible for locked docs.

 Rights